Monday, March 18, 2024

 3. For various reasons, some known and some not, the largest moons of Jovian planets were highly prioritized for terraforming.
 Through the Pale, miniature Earths glitter and glow under the watchful eyes of orbital complexes dense with mirrors, shades, atmosphere processors, and other devices more specialized and arcane.

-4. Some riverboats take on human crew, who are then typically tasked with passenger-facing work on board: assisting passengers, managing cargo, performing janitorial duties, and so forth.
+4. Some barises take on human crew, who are then typically tasked with passenger-facing work on board: assisting passengers, managing cargo, performing janitorial duties, and so forth.
 Some say that human crew members receive their orders from machine terminals, other that they serve under alien officers.
-Few claim to have ever met a Captain, but it is well known that orders filter down to the lowest crew from such a potentate, at least on some riverboats.
+Few claim to have ever met a Captain, but it is well known that orders filter down to the lowest crew from such a potentate, at least on some barises.

-5. Every child and grandchild of the emperor is styled "prince" or "princess," and because the nobility of the empire can live for hundreds, if not thousands, of years, there are an absolutely tremendous number of them.
+5. Every child and grandchild of the emperor is styled "prince" or "princess," and because the nobility of the Empire can live for hundreds, if not thousands, of years, there are an absolutely tremendous number of them.
 A few, via marriage between the imperial family and the reigning nobility of vassal realms, have found themselves ruling other worlds or haunting other courts, but the vast majority clutter up the imperial court on Aaru, doing very little of any worth.

 6. The identifies of the "seven great angels" described in the canonical story of the Fall and the Exodus to the Pale of Sanctuary are hotly debated by theologians and scholars alike.
-Not only is their nature unknown (some believe them to metaphorically represent seven species of intelligent aliens whom humanity individually subjugated, but who rose up together to overthrow their masters) but Scripture is unclear about whether all of them rebelled, and which did and did not, assuming that some remained loyal to humanity (or the throne of heaven, as it were).
+Not only is their nature unknown (some believe them to metaphorically represent seven species of intelligent aliens whom humanity subjugated individually, but who rose up together to overthrow their masters) but Scripture is unclear about whether all of them rebelled, and which did and did not, assuming that some remained loyal to humanity (or the throne of heaven, as it were).

-7. The most common method of interstellar travel, for trips that cannot be made on the River, is by clipper (placeholder name).
+7. The most common method of interstellar travel, for trips that cannot be made on the River, is by clipper (placeholder name?).
 These enormous vessels typically use antimatter-catalyzed proton-boron fusion torchdrives, often assisted by ram scoops, laser-pushed lightsails, or magnetic sails for deceleration, to sustain modest thrust for years at a time.
 Even with hyper-efficient drives and assistance from scoops, sails, and laser arrays, they must carry an enormous quantity of fuel, far in excess of the mass of all other components combined, and yet the massive shields and radiators they must carry also contribute to a size and mass entirely out of proportion with their small payloads.
 Incapable of maneuvering easily within a star system, they will usually "park" in a planetary orbit and launch smaller, far nimbler parasite craft.

 8. Many imperial and ex-imperial planets have extreme caste hierarchies, with entire categories of labor or realms of human activity relegated to certain oppressed groups.
 Some in the uppermost castes will not deign to use their hands in public; much more common is a taboo observed even down to the lower middle classes against stooping in public, or indeed touching the ground or taking anything directly from the ground.
 The notion of an "upright person" is taken very literally.

-9. Vessels superficially akin to riverboats pass through the Pale occasionally, charting their own mysterious courses.
+9. Vessels superficially akin to barises pass through the Pale occasionally, charting their own mysterious courses.
 They usually arrive and set off again unexpectedly and far from any inhabited place, but occasionally they appear close to a settled planet or station and are boarded by the curious or desperate, who, if they don’t get off again quickly enough, disappear forever when these strange craft depart.

 10. At the heart of the horizon-spanning sprawl that is the Imperial City, there is a great and rare outcropping of bedrock, creating a table mountain that rises above the sea, the fields, the slums, and even the tops of most of the towers in the various "downtown" clusters that speckle the illimitable city.
 This is not the oldest part of the city, but it is among the oldest, which makes it very ancient.
 Here are many palaces, residential and governmental, and here, literally above all, is the Spire of the imperial residence, which reaches even higher into the heavens than the table mountain on which it was founded.
-The Spire, or simply "Spire," is what people call the entire city, when they do not call it by its other names, and is frequently used as a metonym for the emperor, the imperial court, Aaru, the imperial house, or the entire empire.
+The Spire, or simply "Spire," is what people call the entire city, when they do not call it by its other names, and Spire is frequently used as a metonym for the emperor, the imperial court, Aaru, the imperial house, or the entire Empire.

-11. An old custom still observed in most of the empire and points beyond dictates that one must not pass by an acquaintance or kinsman without engaging in a series of reciprocal greetings and pleasantries.
-Much of the empire has simplified this series, relieved particular castes of its burdens, or limited the full extent of its use to certain holidays and other auspicious occasions, but in places, the old ways prevail, and a simple walk through a town center might be delayed for hours by the observance of these rituals.
+11. An old custom still observed in most of the Empire and points beyond dictates that one must not pass by an acquaintance or kinsman without engaging in a series of reciprocal greetings and pleasantries.
+Much of the Empire has simplified this series, relieved particular castes of its burdens, or limited the full extent of its use to certain holidays and other auspicious occasions, but in places, the old ways prevail, and a simple walk through a town center might be delayed for hours by the observance of these rituals.
 To circumvent the inconvenience, those on urgent business (or, on some worlds, nearly all going about their daily affairs) wear masks that nominally anonymize them and relieve those who pass them of the obligation to greet them.

-13. Together with the Ministries of Concordance, Memory, and Safety (the Ministries of Coordination), the union's executive council is composed of the heads of the Ministries of Disposition, Information, and Harmony (the Ministries of Concentration).
+13. Together with the Ministries of Concordance, Memory, and Safety (the Ministries of Coordination), the Continuum's executive council is composed of the heads of the Ministries of Disposition, Information, and Harmony (the Ministries of Concentration).

 15. Among the Recusant Worlds—many of them—the Rule is weaker, treated as superstition and hidebound tradition, not immanent law.
 On some worlds it is distorted or barely known.
 Here, the otherwise-forbidden is often part of daily life: cybernetic modification, genetic tailoring, thinking machines.
 These worlds, as a general rule, do not long endure.

-16. The mainline religious tradition in the empire is the Rite of Redemption, which holds that the emperor is a divinely appointed steward or “custodian” set to govern the Pale while the Incarnate God gathers strength in occultation; on the day of the Restoration, the Incarnate and the emperor will together lead the armies of the righteous to reclaim the throne of heaven.
+16. The mainline religious tradition in the Empire is the Rite of Redemption, which holds that the emperor is a divinely appointed steward or “custodian” set to govern the Pale while the Incarnate God gathers strength in occultation; on the day of the Restoration, the Incarnate and the emperor will together lead the armies of the righteous to reclaim the throne of heaven.
 Various heresies and heterodox variants exist, most of them disputing the emperor’s role in the divine plan, sometimes vociferously (the Temple of Universal Redemption, for instance, holds that the “pretender” must be thrown down before the Restoration is possible).
 Some quibble about the identity of the Incarnate or the conditions of the Restoration, but all agree on the fundamental structure of the universe and the purpose of the Pale.

-17. The principal religious tradition, or group of traditions, in opposition to the Rite of Redemption is the Rite of Ascension (sometimes called the Rite of Transcendence, although other sects consider the term gravely blasphemous).
+17. The principal religious tradition, or group of traditions, in opposition to the Rite of Redemption is the Rite of Ascension (sometimes called the Rite of Transcendence, although many sects consider the term gravely blasphemous).
 These heterogeneous groups maintain that the Pale is a kind of celestial proving ground—whether for individual souls, for groups or clades, or for all of humanity varies according to different teachings.
 Although the specifics vary a great deal, most Ascendant faiths hold that some figure analogous to the Redeemers’ Incarnate exists, but that it is a demiurge, a false divinity—either an Arbiter set to watch over humanity as they undergo their trials or a hostile entity determined to mislead them.

 18. On the edge of the Pale there is an airless world of vast rock-hewn cities of unknown origin, older than human memory.
 Travelers avoid it.

-19. There are rumors, as old as the empire and so numerous and persistent that many assume there must be some truth to them, of powerful beings (angels, demons, machine intelligences, alien gods) lost, hidden, or imprisoned in vaults beneath oceans, glaciers, trackless alien jungles.
+19. There are rumors, as old as the Empire and so numerous and persistent that many assume there must be some truth to them, of powerful beings (angels, demons, machine intelligences, alien gods) lost, hidden, or imprisoned in vaults beneath oceans, glaciers, trackless alien jungles.
 One of the most enduring rumors tells of an entity of incomprehensible power trapped in some deep underworld bastion, bound by seven ancient seals, that will grant wishes to those who descend to meet it, or perhaps only to those who would free it.
 Or serve it.

 20. Among the Recusant Worlds is a planet of women (mutants, perhaps, or an obscure genetically engineered clade) who reproduce by parthenogenesis.